Thoughtful Gifts for Gardeners, from Fun to Practical - updated for 2025

 A western leopard frog on a plank of wood in a pond.

-The southern leopard frog that lives in my garden.
+One of the leopard frogs that lives in my garden.

 I happen to think they're cute, and so is this frog statue at Amazon that will secretly hold your extra house key.

-Jigsaw puzzles - If your gardener lives in a cold climate, winter is pretty much spent indoors.
+If your gardener lives in a cold climate, winter is pretty much spent indoors.
 What do you do during those long evenings?
+Jigsaw puzzles are a fun way to pass the time, whether worked on alone or with friends or family.

 Amazon has a large selection of jigsaw puzzles and many are garden designs: seed packets, a hummingbird garden, and this farmhouse garden